abeljrenteria/Niantic/index.md

 | "Kyogre"     | "Water"    | 670   | 2                 |
 | "Manaphy"    | "Water"    | 600   | 3                 |

+### Question 2
+Imagine a new Pokemon game where you are only allowed to collect ONE type of Pokemon.
+Similar to other Pokemon games, your goal is to have the strongest battlers and defenders for battles and raids.
+Which type will you pick?
+Why?

+### Question 3
+If you want to predict whether the Pokemon is a legendary Pokemon (a.k.a. predict the field isLegendary using other fields), which models would you use?
+List your top 3 models with pros and cons for each one.

+### Question 4
+Pick one model and implement it in a language you are most comfortable with (preferably Python or R).
+Please do not use the ‘Catch_Rate’ field (if you are Pokemon fan you know why :).
+What is your in-sample classification accuracy and what fields did you end up using?

+Your answer should include: 1) The code of implementing the model (incl. feature processing, model fitting and cross validating); 2) The formula/description of your final model along with the accuracy number.
+3) In addition to the code and the model specification, if you choose to submit a presentation/ dashboard as part of your writeup, you can present your results in any way you like.

 ### Markdown